Aliases for PNOC Gene

 PNOC (Prepronociceptin) is a Protein Coding gene.
-Diseases associated with PNOC include pain agnosia and agnosia.
+Diseases associated with PNOC include myoclonus, familial cortical and pain agnosia.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include neuropeptide hormone activity and opioid peptide activity.

 UniProtKB/Swiss-Prot for PNOC Gene